mananahmed/syllabi/southasia_historiography.md

 The class is designed as a graduate-level discussion seminar.
 Doing full and complete assigned readings, plus any further research to understand the historiography or theory, is necessary for full participation in the class.
 You are also expected to act respectfully and with an open disposition with your peers and colleagues.
 You should respect both the intellectual and social space of the seminar room.

-* March 1: Annotated bibliography (~15 entries): 25%
+* March 1: Annotated Bibliography of an Event (~15 entries): 25%
-* May 1: Final Essay (5000 words): 25%
+* May 1: Final Essay Intellectual Profile (5000 words): 25%
 * CW weekly discussion posts (each ~300-500 words): 25%
 * Class Participation: 25%

 There are two types of writing assignments.

 1. First, your weekly discussion posts which should be around 300-500 words.
 They should reflect thinking across all the assigned readings under the week's topic and aim to be substantively thematic and summary in nature.
 2. The final essay is an intellectual profile focused on a single historian.
 We will approach this project via history of an event.
 You can choose either 1971 (creation of Bangladesh) or 1992 (destruction of Babri Masjid) as the substantive events which create dense historiographies.
 The first step is to create an annotated bibliography (due March 1) on the event you choose, focusing on historical writing before or after the event.
-You will then choose one individual to focus on for t
+You will then choose an individual historian to focus on for the final essay where you will place their work on the event as well in their broader intellectual output and their peers.

 ## Course Readings & Timeline